Ferris State University joins the celebration of Black History Month

 “We need to spotlight those cultures not by month, but throughout the year in as many opportunities as we can,” he said.

-Events for Black History Month are sponsored by OMSS, Williams Auditorium, the Festival of the Arts Planning Committee, the College of Arts and Sciences, the Humanities Department, the Diversity and Inclusion Office, YBBW, Black Leaders Inspiring Critical Knowledge and funds allocated by the Finance Division of Student Government.
+Events for Black History Month are sponsored by OMSS, Williams Auditorium, the Festival of the Arts Planning Committee, the College of Arts, Sciences and Education, the Humanities Department, the Diversity and Inclusion Office, YBBW, Black Leaders Inspiring Critical Knowledge and funds allocated by the Finance Division of Student Government.